Alec Baldwin opens up about chronic battle with Lyme disease

-Alec Baldwin is opening up about his chronic struggle with Lyme disease, saying the first time he battled the tick-born illness it left him feeling like he was going to die.
+Alec Baldwin is opening up about his chronic struggle with Lyme disease, saying the first time he battled the tick-borne illness it left him feeling like he was going to die.

 Baldwin said he was bitten about 17 years ago, treated, and then bitten again a few years later.